acm-sigdoc-structured/articles/README.md

 # General workflow

-We support articles written in Markdown or Microsoft Word.
-Regardless of what format you choose, the workflow process is broken down into five steps that are represented by branches respectively:
+We support articles written in Markdown.
+The workflow process is broken down into the following five steps, which you can access as branches in the repo:

 - `initial_draft`
 - `technical_review`